-Modified Duke criteria for diagnosis of infective endocarditis: clinical criteria for definite infective endocarditis requires two major criteria, one major and three minor criteria, or five minor criteria.
+Modified Duke criteria for diagnosis of IE: clinical criteria for definite IE requires two major criteria, one major and three minor criteria, or five minor criteria.

 - Positive blood culture for IE: typical micro-organism consistent with IE from two separate blood cultures.

 - Oscillating intracardiac mass on valve or supporting structures, in the path of regurgitant jets, or on implanted material in the absence of an alternative anatomical explanation; or

 - New partial dehiscence of prosthetic valve); or